 Day 6: Generally final concert

-Day 7: End of course Departure from the airport by car
+Day 7: End of course.
+Drive to the airport.
+Depart from the airport.

 Day 8: Arrival in Japan

-Free song.Generally, please prepare about one song for one lesson.One big song is possible, but if you are thinking of an opportunity to perform at a concert, please prepare a short song as well.
+Free song.Generally, please prepare about one song for one lesson.One big song is possible, but if you are thinking of an opportunity to perform at a concert, please prepare a short song as well.■ Practice room ■

 ■ Accommodation ■